 Yes.

-Uh sixty six hundred and forty thousand dollars net, and then the state taxes and then all the other taxes, property taxes and so forth.
+That means actually something like just on federal that he's looking at something like 64 net, something like that, $640,000 net, and then the state taxes and then all the other taxes, property taxes and so forth.

-So he's he's probably down that that million gross is probably just over a little half million, and he can't claim his four kids as dependents.
+That million gross is probably just over a little half million, and he can't claim his four kids as dependents.

-And like I said, he's got a wife with an incurable disease.
+Like I said, he's got a wife with an incurable disease.

 Right.

-And I want to I want to draw a distinction here.
+Now, I want to draw a distinction here.

-Uh Judy here is not crying over spilt milk.
+Judy here is not crying over spilt milk.

 This is money that her son is earning.

-Um, and he's so much of it is already being taxed.
+And he's so much of it is already being taxed.

-He nobody's asking him, this is not fair, we need to make this right.
+We need to make this right.

 Not a charity case here.

-This is a clear example of how somebody who's earning it is having it taken away by government, who at the same time is saying he doesn't need, he's got more than he needs.
+This is a clear example of how somebody who's earning it is having it taken away by government, who at the same time is saying he doesn't need.

 And he needs to even be paying higher taxes.

-And because his tax cuts have been uh granted to him since Bush enacted them, that poor people are staying poor.
+And because his tax cuts have been granted to him since Bush enacted them, that poor people are staying poor.

-So your son, while being savaged by the U.S. tax code at the same time, is being blamed for not paying enough for getting unfair tax breaks, and for denying others who have less a chance to earn more.
+So your son, while being savaged by the U.S. tax code, at the same time is being blamed for not paying enough, for getting unfair tax breaks, and for denying others who have less a chance to earn more.

-So people like your son are our enemies.
+So people like your son are enemies.

 Class envy.

-There are people in the country who look at people like your son without knowing the specifics and think this guy needs to be gotten even with.
+There are people in the country who look at people like your son without knowing the specifics and think, this guy needs to be gotten even with.

 It's not fair.